 Area classifications have been produced for Great Britain following the 1971, 1981 and 1991 Census, and produced for the UK following the 2001 and 2011 Census.Back to table of contents

 The classification for each geography is separate, with the exception of the health area classification, which is based instead on the supergroups, groups and subgroups produced for the local authority classification.
 Otherwise, the codes and names for each area classification apply to that classification only.

 Where possible we have used different names with the classifications to minimise confusion, but this may not always be possible.Back to table of contents

 Different statistical techniques were used, as appropriate, for each level of the classifications.

 To find out more about the method used in producing each classification, please see the relevant methodology information.

-Information is also available on the variables used in each classification.Back to table of contents
+Information is also available on the 2011 Census statistics used in each classification.Back to table of contents

-With the 2011 area classifications, the clusters are split into five main census dimensions: demographic, household composition, housing, socio-economic, and employment.
+With the 2011 area classifications, the clusters are split into five main census dimensions: demographic, household composition, housing, socio-economic and employment.
 Graphs characterising these areas are available at three levels of hierarchy: supergroups, groups, and subgroups.
 The exception to this is the 2011 Area Classification for Super Output Areas for which two levels of the hierarchy only were produced (supergroups and groups).

 Various supporting material is available to support the area classification codes and names assigned for different geographies, this includes cluster summaries, maps, methodology guidance, pen portraits and radial plots.Back to table of contents